-- (a) the name and address of the buyer and seller; - (b) the date of delivery; - (c) the total net weight of the meat delivered; - (d) a list, by name and count, of each cut derived from each primal cut; and - (e) a separate indication of the quantity of any meat or other commodity(s) received by the purchaser as an inducement in connection with the purchase of the carcass, side, or primal cut.
+- (c) the total net weight of the meat delivered; - (d) a list, by name and count, of each cut derived from each primal cut; and - (e) a separate indication of the quantity of any meat or other commodity(s) received by the purchaser as an inducement in connection with the purchase of the carcass, side, or primal cut.

-1.11.3.
-Exemptions. - This subsection shall not apply to the sale of any carcass, side, quarter, or primal cut of meat that individually or collectively has a gross or hanging weight of 22.6 kg (50 lb) or less.
-(Added 1985)

-1.11.4.
-Right of Cancellation. - The buyer shall have the right to cancel any carcass, side, quarter, or primal cut meat contract until midnight of the third business day after the day on which the buyer executed the contract or after the day on which the seller provided the buyer with a fully executed copy of the contract, whichever is later.
+- 1.11.3.
+Exemptions.
+This subsection shall not apply to the sale of any carcass, side, quarter, or primal cut of meat that individually or collectively has a gross or hanging weight of 22.6 kg (50 lb) or less.
+(Added 1985) - 1.11.4.
+Right of Cancellation.
+The buyer shall have the right to cancel any carcass, side, quarter, or primal cut meat contract until midnight of the third business day after the day on which the buyer executed the contract or after the day on which the seller provided the buyer with a fully executed copy of the contract, whichever is later.
 (Added 1985 and 1977) (Amended 1980 and 1985)